rbadrinath/FCP/README.md

 * funcs.c : Simple notion of functions, prototypes, and declare before use
 * funcs\_params.c : Function parameters
+* funcs\_scope.c : scope with globals and locals and functions
-* funcs\_scope.c : re-emphasising scope with globals and locals and functions
+* funcs\_scope2.c : re-emphasising scope with globals and locals and functions
+* find\_max.c : this includes examples of passing parameters, left to the student to write main and call with parameters.
 * fact.c  : The recursive factorial program
 		- simple notion of function and return
 * gcd.c		 :	Compute gcd using recursion